Austin-Qin/FourStepProjectionFoam/README.md

+version : OpenFoam 9.0
-Please create a new folder named Make with "files" and "options"
+Please create a new folder named Make with "files" and "options" files;